Magnificent actor of our times: India mourns Irrfan Khan's death

 Information and Broadcasting Minister Prakash Javadekar tweeted, "Irfan Khan was a versatile actor.
 Sorry to hear about his demise.
 My heartfelt condolences to his family, friends and fans.
 Om Shanti."

-Condoling his death, Delhi Chief Minister Arvind Kejiwal said Irrfan Khan is "one of the most exceptional actors of our time".
+Condoling his death, Delhi Chief Minister Arvind Kejriwal said Irrfan Khan is "one of the most exceptional actors of our time".

 "I'm sorry to hear about the passing of Irrfan Khan.
 A versatile & talented actor, he was a popular Indian brand ambassador on the global film & TV stage.
 He will be greatly missed.
 My condolences to his family, friends & fans at this time of grief," top Congress leader Rahul Gandhi wrote on Twitter.